manny-lee/pyco/README.md

 # pyco
 Whhen you need to create python script by python, this will help you.
-It will indent your script automatically. you can get out of code-block, function, or class very simply.
+* It makes indent in your script automatically.
+* you can get out of code-block, function, or class very simply.
+* It make blank line between function or class automatically.

 ### example 1